Requests & Responses

 "score": 90

-To begin configuring any rule in Rulebricks, you require a Request Object.
 Rulebricks uses the attributes available in the JSON object provided to initialize the columns of an empty decision table.
-Most applications will document examples of objects their platform outputs from various API endpoints and integrations on their website, but we’re working on direct integrations with tools like Zapier to automatically grab these for you and configure a table.
+Most applications will document examples of objects their platform outputs from various API endpoints and integrations on their website, but you're also free to create your own example objects/formats based on your needs for a particular decision point.

 Industry industry | Company Size company_size | Location City location.city | Location State location.state | Location Country location.country | Date Form Completed date_form_completed |

-To receive any information from a rule, you require a Response Object.
-Just like the request object, Rulebricks will initialize columns to match any attributes you provide in this object.
-Unlike the request object, the response object doesn’t come from anywhere– you have to create it, and you’re free to add or remove any fields to the response based on what you'd like your rule to actually decide on.
+Much like the request object, Rulebricks will initialize columns to match any attributes you provide in this object.
+Unlike the request object, the response object doesn’t come from anywhere– you probably have to create it based on what you're trying to use rules to determine, and you’re free to add or remove any fields as they come to mind.